datagrok-ai/public/help/domains/chem/chem.md

 * To exclusively filter by a particular scaffold, select the checkbox to the left of the molecule.
 This action automatically clears any other checkboxes and helps to navigate quickly within the dataset.
 * To add another scaffold to the filtered subset, select the corresponding checkbox.
 Use the **AND/OR** control in the **Toolbar** to set the desired logical operation.
-If needed, you can invert the function of a individual checkbox to exclude the scaffold from the subset instead of adding it.
+If needed, you can invert the function of an individual checkbox to exclude the scaffold from the subset instead of adding it.
 To invert the checkbox mode, click the **Doesn't equal** icon located in the top left corner of the scaffold tile.
 The change in the state of an individual checkbox doesn't affect the state of other checkboxes.
 * To clear all filters, click the **Filter** icon in the **Toolbar**.

 ![scaffold-tree-controls](img/scaffold-tree-toolbar-actions-1.png)